Gradient-flow SDEs have unique transient population dynamics: MATHEMATICAL SETUP

-Before presenting our main result, we recall a classical example \citep{lavenant2021towards, guan2024identifying}, which shows that, in general, the Langevin SDE~\eqref{eq:overdamped_langevin_SDE} is non-identifiable from its marginals. \begin{ex}[Non-identifiability at the stationary distribution] Consider the two Langevin SDEs with quadratic potential, also known as Ornstein-Uhlenbeck processes,
+where the first equality holds in the distributional sense and the second equality holds pointwise in $\R^d \times \R^+$. \end{defn} The following example \citep{lavenant2021towards, guan2024identifying} shows that gradient-flow SDEs ~\eqref{eq:overdamped_langevin_SDE} are not always identifiable from their marginals $\bigl(p(\cdot, t)\bigr)_{t \in [0,T]}$. \begin{ex}[Non-identifiability at the stationary distribution] Consider two SDEs with quadratic potential, i.e., Ornstein-Uhlenbeck processes,